madebykind/madebykind-v3/content/work/papyrus.md

   Suicide is the biggest killer of people under 35 in the UK.
 Papyrus believes that many of those deaths are preventable.
 That belief is the foundation of everything they do.

-  Papyrus is the UK's leading charity dedicated to the prevention of young suicide.
+  Papyrus is the UK’s leading charity dedicated to the prevention of young suicide.
 Through their HopeLine 24/7 service, training programmes and national campaigning work, they support young people in crisis, the people who care about them, and the professionals who work with them every day.

   Working with Papyrus is a reminder of why we do what we do.

 why:
   text: "Suicide is the biggest killer of people under 35 in the UK.
-Papyrus believe that many of those deaths are preventable and I'm proud that our team at Kind will be doing what they can to aid their important work."
+Papyrus believe that many of those deaths are preventable and I’m proud that our team at Kind will be doing what they can to aid their important work."
   person: mat
 impact:
   text: 'The new Papyrus brand launched in April 2026, creating a stronger platform for conversations that save young lives.<br><br>A small, dated identity became a confident national presence, and a crisis-led charity became a hopeful, future-facing movement providing real-time support for young people in need.'